muppet9010/Factorio-Stasis-Mine/README.md

 - Things already in a stasis can not be affected by another stasis triggering.
 Only "free" things can enter a stasis.
 - Inspired by the Protoss Stasis Trap in StarCraft 2, but adapted for Factorio.
 - Stasis land mines are themselves immune from the stasis effect.
+So making a dense minefield is fine.
 - Players are prevented from getting in and out of vehicles in stasis.
 This is done via script and not a Factorio permission group to maintain compatibility with other mods & scenarios.
 If the player gets out of the vehicle and is found to be more than a short distance away it is assumed to be intentional, i.e. via a teleport command from another script.
 This is try and keep it compatible with streamer integrations that teleport players and won't be aware that their vehicle was being affected by a stasis.
-- When a rolling stock in a train affected by stasis is disconnected, after the train leaves stasis the same effects happen as when a regular train has a carriage disconnected.
-The train parts will each be set to manual losing any station reservation and if the train is moving it may crash in to the other parts of itself.
+- When a rolling stock affected by stasis is disconnected from other carriages the effect is the same as in regular Factorio, however, this may feel odd due to the delay.
+Immediately the train parts will each be set to manual losing any station reservation.
+Once the stasis wears off if the train is moving it may crash in to the other parts of itself.
+A side effect of the rolling stock being is stasis is that it can not be connected back to other carriages during the stasis effect, but it can be disconnected; this is just base Factorio logic.
 - Cars and spider-vehicles caught in a stasis are disabled (`active = false`), however this property can't be applied to trains.
+All of the vehicles can be identified as they have `destructible = false` and `openable = false`, which wouldn't normally be set on any Factorio vehicle if the player could drive it.
-- Disabled vehicles can still fire a single shot it seems.
+- Disabled vehicles are able to fire a single shot (in the chamber) of any weapon.
 This is just how Factorio appears to work for disabled vehicles.